 For the people living in drylands, deforestation means hunger, thirst and fuel shortages.
 If managed in a sustainable fashion, trees can provide long-term environmental and economic benefits.

 Through our partners, the Africa Sand Dam Foundation (ASDF), we support communities to plant a variety of trees.
 To ensure their sustainability, ASDF train community members in how to propagate seedlings and establish tree nurseries near a sand dam for a stable water supply.

 The effects of climate change and land degradation have been devastating in many areas of rural Africa.
 But it is possible to reverse the trend towards deforestation and desertification.

 The communities supported by Excellent Development are doing just this.
-Since 2002 they have planted 860,487 trees.
+Since 2002 we have supported 904,932 trees to be planted.

 More than a third of climatological disasters affect sub-Saharan Africa.